Dance to the African Drums: A Family Experience

 Free with registration encouraged

 Join Andre StrongBearHeart Gaines Jr., Creative Director of No Loose Braids, with Tracy Ramos, William SmallEarCoyote Connors, Miguel WanderingTurtle Garate, and Nazario TallHairRedDeer Garate to learn about Eastern Woodlands culture, land use, and living presence through exploration of a traditional Nipmuc homesite, located outdoors next to Jacob’s Garden.
 Please wear sturdy shoes appropriate for dirt paths, grass, and uneven terrain.
 Meet at the Welcome Center before walking along George Carter Road.
-Registration will open later this spring.

 About the Homesite